-To safeguard our health and protect our eyes, we have to find ways of reducing our exposure to harmful blue light.
+To safeguard our health and protect our eyes, we have to find ways of reducing our exposure to blue light.
 Blue light filters offer a way of doing just that.
 So, what is a blue light filter?
-As the name suggests, they are filters that provide protection from the harmful effects of blue light by blocking or filtering most if not all the blue light reaching our eyes.
-Blue light filters all fulfil this basic function even if they come in many forms or work in different ways.
+They are filters that provide protection from the effects of blue light by blocking most if not all the light.
+Blue light filters fulfil this basic function even if they come in many forms or work in different ways.

 1. Natural Blue Light Filter

 It may interest you to know that our eyes contain a natural blue light filter.
 This natural filter is the macular pigment.
-It’s a yellow spot found in the central layer of the retina in the eyes that protects the macula of the eye which is where light is focused and the image is the sharpest.
-The macula is also the most photosensitive region of the eye which makes it particularly prone to damage done by blue light, hence the need for a blue light filter in the first place.
+It’s a yellow spot found in the central layer of the retina in the eyes.
+This protects the macula of the eye which is where light is focused and the image is the sharpest.
+The macula is the most photosensitive region of the eye which makes it prone to the damage done by blue light.
+Hence the need for a blue light filter in the first place.

-However, it’s imperative to consider that many of us have a thin macular pigment and even sufficient macular pigment isn’t enough to completely erase the effect of excessive exposure to blue light.
-That’s why the other blue light filters are important.
+Many of us have a thin macular pigment and even this isn’t enough to erase the effect of blue light.

 2. Physical Blue Light Filters

-This category of blue light filters includes various screen protectors that you can place over the screens of laptops, phones, TVs and other devices that emit blue light.
-There are also blue-blocking glasses that you can directly wear over your eyes to protect you from multiple sources of blue light including fluorescent lighting and screen LEDs.
-How much blue light is filtered by physical blue light filters depends on its tint colour, the presence of a blue-blocking coating or other materials within the filter.
+This category of blue light filters includes screen protectors such as laptops, phones, TVs and other devices.
+There are also blue-blocking glasses that you can wear to protect you from sources of blue light.
+How much blue light is filtered by physical blue light filters depends on its tint colour.
+The presence of a blue-blocking coating or other materials within the filter.

 3. Software Blue Light Filters